sodafoundation/documentation/content/guides/developer-guides/delfin/_index.md

   - Support backend specific implementation details
   - Explain internal or higher level framework specific details

+## License

+Delfin project is Licensed under the *Apache License, Version 2.0*.
+For a third party driver to be merged to Delfin project repository, please ensure it uses compatible License.

 ## Third party driver integration

 SODA Delfin project already contains some [drivers](https://github.com/sodafoundation/delfin/tree/master/delfin/drivers), which can be used as reference by the new third party driver developers.